flo1/bltn/README.md

 ril
 ===

-Script to save and manage web pages, for reading later or when you are offline.
+Shell script to save and manage web pages, for reading later or when you are offline.

-Links are saved in $ARTICLESDIR.
+At the first run, the configuration file /home/$USER/.config/ril/ril.conf is created.
+You can also change the variables.

+$ARTICLESDIR is where the list of links is saved.
 You can synchronise this directory between your computers.

-Local copy of web pages are saved in $STOREDIR.
+$STOREDIR is where local copies of web pages are saved.
 This directory doesn't need to be synchronised.

 Run "ril --help" for a list of available options.